Pedigree Little Champions Dog Food receives the Advisor’s second-lowest tier rating of 2 stars.

 This inexpensive plant-based ingredient can significantly boost the total protein reported on the label — a factor that must be considered when judging the actual meat content of this dog food.

-The sixth ingredient lists wheat.
+The sixth ingredient is wheat flour, a highly-refined product of wheat milling.
 Like corn, wheat is an inexpensive and controversial cereal grain of only modest nutritional value to a dog.

 For this reason, we do not consider wheat a preferred component in any dog food.